 Dehydrated While You're Out

 Taking your baby outdoors is an exciting and highly beneficial experience.
-According to pediatric experts on Lamaze, bringing your child outdoors can help them stimulate their mental development, strengthen their lungs, get a boost of essential Vitamin D, and even improve their overall sleep hygiene.
-However, as discussed on Medical News Today, infant bodies are made up of as much as 84% water, which means it is much easier for them to become dehydrated—especially in more demanding climates.
-Thus, in order for you and your child to avoid dehydration and the complications that come with it, here are some easy ways to protect them whenever you venture outside:
+According to pediatric experts on Lamaze, bringing your child outdoors can help them stimulate their mental development, strengthen their lungs, boost essential Vitamin D, and even improve their overall sleep hygiene.
+However, as discussed on Medical News Today, infant bodies are made up of as much as 84% water, which makes it much easier for them to become dehydrated—especially in more demanding climates.
+Thus, for you and your child to avoid dehydration and the complications that come with it, here are some easy ways to protect them whenever you venture outside:

 time outside.
 As discussed in our previous article on 'Why is Breastfeeding

 Important?', we outlined how breast milk has colostrum, insulin, lactose, long fatty chains, water, and electrolytes.
 So it's the perfect way to balance your baby's hydration and boost their immunity.